Meet Stacy: Stepping Up When You see a Need

 Stacy first started volunteering on construction sites through Salkehatchie service mission camps with her boys’ youth group.
 These camps, led by the United Methodist Church, require two women and two men on each build site as leaders and chaperones.
 Stacy admitted it’s difficult to find enough women to serve on camps of this size.
 Her response?
 Learn the skills herself and become a more effective leader.
 Stacy thrived in this intense environment.
 But she couldn’t shake the feeling that there was more work to do beyond yearly camps- and she was the one to do it.

 Not only does Stacy jump into the task in front of her, but Stacy also lives out Rebuild Upstate’s value of community.
 She uses empathy to create a relationship with each homeowner and continues to connect him or her with resources long past the build day.
 Homeowners’ pets and Stacy’s teammates are not exempt from her sense of community.
-Over the past year and a half, Ken, Stacy, and Tom have volunteered together to serve over 200 hours for local homeowners.
+Stacy has volunteered more than 300 hours with our program since joining.

 Stacy shares that her faith plays a role in her motivation to volunteer.